Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 	for field_name in np.unique(diffuse_catalog['field_name']):

     	index = np.where(diffuse_catalog['field_name'] == field_name)[0]  #identify objects in this subfield
     	hdu = astropy.io.fits.open(field_name+'.fits')	 #load .fits field for this subfield only data = hdu[0].data

     	for i in range(len(index)):
-			image = crop_image(data, x=diffuse_catalog['xpix'], y=diffuse_catalog['ypix'], size=100, invert=True)
+    		image = data_processing.crop_image(data, x=diffuse_catalog['xpix'], y=diffuse_catalog['ypix'], size=100, invert=True)
     		diffuse_images.append(image)

 	diffuse_images = np.array(diffuse_images)

-The diffuse_images array now contains data for our 'DIFFUSE' training class (flag=0), but 866 samples is very small.
+The diffuse_images array now contains image data for our 'DIFFUSE' training class (flag=0), but a training class of 866 objects is very small.
 AlexNet, the convolutional neural network pyBIA is modeled after, used ~1.3 million images for training.
-Since Lyman-alpha nebulae are rare we don't have a large sample of these phenomena, as such, we must perform data augmentation techniques to inflate our 'DIFFUSE' training bag, after which we can randomly select a similar number of other objects to compose our 'OTHER' training class.
+Since Lyman-alpha nebulae are rare we don't have a large sample of these objects, as such, we must perform data augmentation techniques to inflate our 'DIFFUSE' training bag, after which we can randomly select a similar number of other objects to compose our 'OTHER' training class.

 3) Data Augmentation
 -----------
-We want to apply modification techniques to our images of DIFFUSE objects in ways that will not alter the integrity of the morphological features, so data augmentation methods that include image zoom and cropping, as well as pixel alterations, should not be applied in this context.
+We want to apply modification techniques to our images of DIFFUSE objects in ways that will not alter the integrity of the morphological characteristics, so data augmentation methods that include image zoom and cropping, as well as pixel alterations, should not be applied in this context.
 We adopted the following combination of data augmentation techniques:

 -  Horizontal Shift
 -  Vertical Shift